phpnode/YiiBlocks/solr/README.md

 $doc->name = "test document";
 $doc->save(); // adds the document to solr
 </pre>
-Remember - Your chances won't appear in solr until a commit occurs.
+Remember - Your changes won't appear in solr until a commit occurs.
 If you need your data to appear immediately, use the following syntax:
 <pre>
 $doc->getSolrConnection()->commit();